PagerTree/pt4-docusaurus/learn/devops/what-is-devops/devops-infrastructure-and-automation.md

 ## What is DevOps Infrastructure?

 DevOps Infrastructure is the foundation that supports the integration of development and operations practices.
 It encompasses a [variety of tools](https://pagertree.com/learn/devops/best-devops-tools), processes, and cultural philosophies that enhance collaboration between Development and Operations teams.
-The ultimate goal is to enable faster, more reliable software releases.&#x20;
+The ultimate goal is to enable faster, more reliable software releases.

 **Key components of DevOps Infrastructure include:**